 You’re bidding on a contract, and you feel great about your proposal.
 You’ve demonstrated your ability to meet every possible contingency, established clear procedures for communication, and shown the customer how you’ll be an effective partner in keeping their property secure.
 So, of course, what happens?
 They ignore all that and immediately turn to the back page to figure out how much it will cost.

-This emphasis on price above all else makes the security industry tough.
-It drives down margins, makes it difficult to differentiate your service, and reinforces negative perceptions about security providers.
 On today’s episode, we discuss the three issues we’ve seen that cause customers to ignore everything besides the price.

 Lack Of Credibility